-The information and resources here are intended to answer questions and support your community to develop and sustain a quality By-Name List on your journey to ending chronic homelessness.
+The information and resources here are intended to answer questions and support your community to develop and sustain a quality By-Name List and Coordinated Access System on your journey to ending chronic homelessness.

 Keep checking back here as we will be regularly updating materials and adding further resources.

 A By-Name List is a real-time list of all people experiencing homelessness in your community.
 It includes a robust set of data points that support coordinated access and prioritization at a household level and and an understanding of homeless inflow and outflow at a system level.
 This real-time actionable data supports triage to services, system performance evaluation and advocacy (for the policies and resources necessary to end homelessness).

 This two-page 10 Steps to Create and Use a By-Name List document provides you with simple steps and links to further resources to help you develop, use and sustain a quality By-Name List.

 The Canadian BNL Scorecard Guide explains what the BNL Scorecard is, makes suggestions for how to use it, walks you through the questions and scoring, and provides tips and resources.

 20KHomes Campaign communities are asked to complete the on-line BNL Scorecard every quarter until they achieve a quality By-Name List.

 Below are a list of sample documents and tools – some of which you can take and customize.
 Thank you to all the communities who have provided these documents to assist others.